Arne DuncanGovernment Official

 Born: 6 November 1964

 Birthplace: Chicago, Illinois

-Extra credit: Duncan's first name is pronounced ar-NEE...
-Duncan met his wife, Karen, in Australia.
-They have two children, Claire and Ryan...
-The Ariel Community Academy was later incorporated and renamed as the Ariel Education Initiative, or AEI.
-The original initiative was supported by John W. Rogers, Jr. chairman and founder of Ariel Investments...
-Duncan is 6'5" tall, according to a 2008 report in Time magazine.
+Arne Duncan’s first name is pronounced ar-NEE… Arne Duncan met his wife, Karen, in Australia.
+She is from Tasmania, and they have two children, Claire and Ryan… The Ariel Community Academy was later incorporated and renamed as the Ariel Education Initiative, or AEI.
+The original initiative was supported by John W. Rogers, Jr. chairman and founder of Ariel Investments… Arne Duncan is 6’5″ tall, according to a 2008 report in Time magazine.

 Copyright © 1998-2016 by Who2?, LLC.
 All rights reserved.